2019 Border-Crossing Tour....passports required

 ✓ A favorable currency exchange rate (highly likely, but not guaranteed)

-The likelihood of this tour coming to fruition will depend on the number of Milwaukee Region members expressing interest in participating.
 Please note that expressing interest in the tour DOES NOT constitute a commitment to participate.
 To get on the interest list, and receive tour updates as planning progresses, please send an email to either current Tour Committee Chairman, Jim Lindenberg, or past Tour Committee Chairman, Alan Wagner, at the following respective addresses: firstname.lastname@example.org or email@example.com.
 Ordering Formula 1 tickets will have to be done within the next few weeks, because demand is expected to be high.
 A personal preference form will be sent to those expressing interest in the tour, so we can learn what YOU would like for the tour to include, and how long you would likely stay with the group.